Contact Allegra: email@example.com | 347-694-5276 |

 Allegra is available for live remote directed sessions via SourceConnect, Phone Patch, Skype, Google Hangouts, and Zoom.

-Allegra Verlezza (they/she) is a full-time voiceover artist and actor based in Brooklyn, NY.
+Allegra Verlezza (they/them) is a full-time voiceover artist and actor based in Brooklyn, NY.
 Their sound sits on the Millennial / Gen Z cusp, making them a go-to voice for clients looking for a vocal vibe that’s chill, conversational, and youthful.
 Allegra’s versatile voice can also sound warm, sassy, playful, authoritative, knowledgable, wry, upbeat, relatable, and friendly.
+As a queer, non-binary person, Allegra is proud to be an LGBTQ+ voice actor.

 Born in Brooklyn and raised in Shaker Heights, Ohio by a family of modern dancers, Allegra grew up surrounded by creative performance and art as activism.
 Allegra watched and assisted their parents in their work to make modern dance accessible to people of all abilities, bodies, and minds.
 This experience instilled in them a passion for using their creative talents and strengths to help others.